Accessibility

 Flexible interaction

-Engage actively, passively, or not at all — depending on your context.
+Engage actively, passively, or not at all depending on your energy and context.

 Accessibility by Design